mondeja/pr-linked-issues-action/README.md

 ## Documentation

-Without specifying inputs, you should run it on `pull_request` or `pull_request_target` events and the pull request for which linked issues will be obtained will be the pull request that triggered the action.
+Without specifying inputs, you should run it on `pull_request` or `pull_request_target` events and the pull request for which linked issues will be the pull request that triggered the action.

 In other contexts you can use `repository_owner`, `repository_name` and `pull_request` inputs to specify a pull request.